-8 Place the front wheel support assembly under the front of the machine, with the set screws facing the rear.
-Loosen the set screws on one side with the 4 mm Allen wrench.
+8 Loosen the set screws on one side of each of the wheel assemblies with the 4 mm Allen wrench.

-Slide the machine up and down the bottom carriage tracks several times so that the machine can settle and ride smoothly.
+9 Roll the machine up and down the bottom carriage tracks several times so that the machine can settle and ride smoothly.